django/deps/draft/email-providers.md

 #### Rationale for deprecating `fail_silently`

 The `fail_silently` send-time arg as implemented in Django 6.0 is fundamentally incompatible with this proposal.
-It is presented as an option that affected individual send operations, but is implemented as EmailBackend configuration (a backend `__init__()` param).
+It is presented as an option that affects individual send operations, but is implemented as EmailBackend configuration (a backend `__init__()` param).